 21 Helpful Books About Dyslexia for Parents and Educators

-In Reading Horizons webcast, Dyslexia Q&A: Expert Panel Discussion, our dyslexia experts, Donell Pons, M.Ed., MAT, SPED, and Shantell Berrett, MA, shared their favorite books about dyslexia for both educators and parents:
+Our Reading Horizons dyslexia experts, Donell Pons, M.Ed., MAT, SPED, and Shantell Berrett, MA, share their favorite books about dyslexia for both educators and parents:

 1. Explicit Instruction: Effective and Efficient Teaching